Pratik-Tulkane14/interview-prep/css.md

 #### **Conclusion:**

 Media queries in CSS are a powerful tool for creating responsive web designs.
 They allow you to apply styles based on specific characteristics of the device or viewport, making your website more adaptable and user-friendly across various devices.

 ---

-This version should copy smoothly into your `.md` file!
-Feel free to let me know if you need further formatting or clarification!
-Here’s a structured answer for **CSS Positioning** that you can directly use in your `.md` file:

----